-Of all the important battles in the American Revolution, the 1777 Battle of Saratoga is one regarded as the one with the greatest significance.
-This is because Saratoga is widely considered to be the turning point of the war where the colonists’ fortunes finally turned in their favor.
+Of all the important battles in the American Revolution, the 1777 Battle of Saratoga perhaps holds the greatest historical significance.
+This is because Saratoga historians widely consider the battle to be the turning point of the war where the colonists’ fortunes finally turned in their favor.

 Prior to the end of 1777, the American Revolution was hanging by a thread.
 General George Washington was doing all he could just to keep the Continental Army in the field, despite defeat after defeat.

 The British press widely believed that the spring campaign in 1777 would be the final one of the rebellion.
-The colonists were simply too weak to maintain their revolution.
+The colonists were simply too weak to maintain their revolution.1

 The Battle of Trenton at the end of 1776 provided a boost in morale, though it was short-lived.
 France was hesitant to formally ally with the colonists, still unsure whether the Americans could actually succeed in their revolution.

 What the Americans needed was a decisive victory against British regulars.
 Little did they know that an opportunity would present itself shortly.

 In early 1777, British General John Burgoyne presented a campaign plan to his superiors.
 The plan detailed how Burgoyne and two other British forces would combine to split off the more rebellious New England colonies from the remainder of the thirteen colonies.

 By isolating New England, the British could then deal with the other American forces separately.
 An isolated New England would also be a severe blow to colonial morale.